 C. Procedures for Imposition of Sanctions Other than Dismissal

-1. When a department chair, program director, or the Associate Dean of the Faculty (faculty affairs) receives or initiates a complaint about a faculty member involving alleged professional incompetence, neglect of duties, professional misconduct, or personal misconduct, the first step should be for faculty and administrative colleagues to determine whether the complaint appears to have merit and then to address the matter informally through conversation and mentoring, provided the nature of the complaint permits informal resolution.
+1. When a department chair, program director, or the designated Associate Dean of the Faculty (faculty affairs) receives or initiates a complaint about a faculty member involving alleged professional incompetence, neglect of duties, professional misconduct, or personal misconduct, the first step should be for faculty and administrative colleagues to determine whether the complaint appears to have merit and then to address the matter informally through conversation and mentoring, provided the nature of the complaint permits informal resolution.

 Informal actions in response to a complaint may include (but are not limited to)